elastic/logstash/.github/ISSUE_TEMPLATE/bug.md

 check your OS is [supported](https://www.elastic.co/support/matrix#show_os).
 If it is not, the issue is likely to be closed.

+Logstash Plugins are located in a different organization: [logstash-plugins](https://github.com/logstash-plugins).
+For bugs on specific Logstash plugins, for example, if Redis Output has a defect, please open it in the respective Redis Output repository.

 For security vulnerabilities please only send reports to security@elastic.co.
 See https://www.elastic.co/community/security for more information.